fullstack-storyteller/Notes/1-dotnet-basics.md

    > Remember this, to delete all versions of an assembly from the GAC, simply specifiy the Assembly Name

-   > To delete a specific version of an assenmbly from the GAC, you must give the command as: `gacutil.exe -u assembly-name,Version=version-number-no-quotes,PublicKeyToken=public-key-token-no-quotes`
+   > To delete a specific version of an assenmbly from the GAC, you must give the command as: `gacutil.exe -u assembly-name,Version=version-number-no-quotes,PublicKeyToken=public-key-token-no-quotes`.
+No spaces!!!

 #### Global Assembly Cache(GAC) locations